cotes2020/jekyll-theme-chirpy/_posts/2021-01-03-enable-google-pv.md

   id: 'G-V6XXXXXXX'          # Fill with your Google Analytics ID
   pv:
     # The Google Analytics pageviews switch.
-    # DO NOT enable it unless you know how to deploy the Google Analytics superProxy.
     enabled: false
     # the next options only valid when `google_analytics.pv` is enabled.
     proxy_url: ''